stephsuber/renci-website/src/data/news/2017/02/17_leading-scientific-it-and-research-company-msc-joins-the-irods-consortium/index.md

 slug: leading-scientific-it-and-research-company-msc-joins-the-irods-consortium
 spotlight: false
 publish_date: 2017-02-17
-author: subers
+author:
 featuredImage: null
 groups:
     -
 projects:
-    -
+    - irods
 people:
-    -
+    - jason-coposky
 teams:
     -
 collaborations:
-    -
+    - irods-consortium
 tags:
-    - ["iRODS","iRODS Consortium"]
+    - ["data management","open source"]
 ---
 CHAPEL HILL, NC – Medical Science and Computing, LLC (<a href="http://www.mscweb.com/#science-technology-1">MSC</a>), a company that provides scientific information technology and research services to the federal health and life sciences community, has joined the growing membership of the iRODS Consortium, the membership-based foundation that leads development and support of the integrated Rule-Oriented Data System (iRODS).<!--more-->